wmak/wmak.io/content/erasure.md

-There is also this other type or erasure known are rateless erasure codes of fountain codes which has been covered [here](http://mattolan.com/blog/the-basics-of-fountain-rateless-code.html) quite well and which I will go over in a future porst at some time along with the Go implementation of it that is being put in place for the [Hermes](https://github.com/olanmatt/hermes) project.
+There is also this other type or erasure known are rateless erasure codes of fountain codes which has been covered [here](http://mattolan.com/blog/the-basics-of-fountain-rateless-code.html) quite well and which I will go over in a future post at some time along with the Go implementation of it that is being put in place for the [Hermes](https://github.com/olanmatt/hermes) project.